HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 Nearly all `robots.txt` files stay well under size limits ([Google enforces a 500 KB](https://developers.google.com/search/docs/crawling-indexing/robots/robots_txt#:~:text=Google%20enforces%20a%20robots.,the%20size%20of%20the%20robots.) parsing cutoff) and comply with standards such as not serving an empty file.

 A small share of sites serve completely empty `robots.txt` files, now 1.8% on desktop and 1.7% on mobile, slightly up from 2024.
-While most [major crawlers treat an empty file as permissive](https://developers.google.com/search/docs/crawling-indexing/robots/robots_txt#:~:text=For%20the%20first%2012%20hours,checking%20for%20a%20new%20version\).), the standard ([RFC 9309](https://www.rfc-editor.org/rfc/rfc9309.html)) doesn't define this behavior explicitly, leaving room for inconsistent handling by lesser-known bots.
+While most [major crawlers treat an empty file as permissive](https://developers.google.com/search/docs/crawling-indexing/robots/robots_txt#:~:text=For%20the%20first%2012%20hours,checking%20for%20a%20new%20version\).), the standard (<a hreflang="en" href="https://www.rfc-editor.org/rfc/rfc9309.html">RFC 9309</a>) doesn't define this behavior explicitly, leaving room for inconsistent handling by lesser-known bots.
 A safer approach is to either return a valid file or a 404 if no restrictions are intended.

 In 2025, 98% of files were under 100 KB, only slightly down from 2024.
 The minor change year over year points to a stable and mature implementation pattern.